-Feng Shanshan leads in Sime Darby
+Shanshan Feng leads in Sime Darby

-Feng Shanshan had three birdies before a lengthy rain delay and three more after it, shooting a 6-under 65 Friday to take a one stroke lead after the second round of the Sime Darby.
+Shanshan Feng had three birdies before a lengthy rain delay and three more after it, shooting a 6-under 65 on Friday to take a one-stroke lead after the second round of the Sime Darby.

 Play was halted for close to four hours because of heavy rain at TPC Kuala Lumpur.
 But Feng, a two-time champion from China, managed to stay steady on both sides of the interruption to lead at 11-under 131.